Oswego museum to observe Historic Preservation Month with program, tours

-Admission is $5 a person for the program, which is aimed at those 16 and older, and is hosted by the Oswegoland Heritage Association in partnership with the Oswegoland Park District.
-Advance registration is urged, but walk-ins the day of the program will be welcome.
+Admission is $5 a person for this program, which is aimed at those 16 and older, and is hosted by the Oswegoland Heritage Association in partnership with the Oswegoland Park District.
+Advance registration is urged but walk-ins the day of the program will be welcome.
 Register by calling 630-554-1010 or visiting the park district website, oswegolandparkdistrict.org/.

 On Sunday, May 22, the heritage association’s Ted Clauser and Linda Heap Dean, assisted by museum assistant Shawna Sullivan, will present “Oswego History Tour Urban Barns.”
 The one-hour tours will leave the Little White School Museum at noon and at 1:30 p.m.